Miranda Crace8-Minute read

 Real estate isn’t everybody’s passion.
 Some professionals dedicate only part of their schedules to the job or treat it as a side hustle.
 If you want the process to go faster, you’ll want to know upfront whether an agent will dedicate their time to you in full.
 If a part-time agent doesn’t fit your style, kindly seek out one who can do what you need in the time you want it done.

-Knowing an agent’s area of expertise will tell you right away if they’re the right person to help you through the process.
-Some agents may have more success with buyers than when they work for sellers.
+Knowing an agent’s area of expertise will tell you right away if they’re the right person to help you through the home buying process or with selling your house.
+Some agents may have more success with home buyers than when they work for sellers.
 A best-case scenario could be finding an agent who specializes in both areas of knowledge, therefore granting you insights into both sides of the process.

 Any successful professional would have a short list of satisfied clients from previous transactions.
 Ask for a list of references and contact them if you wish.
 An agent who can’t provide their references can’t guarantee a satisfactory experience for you.